 - Internships – We provide assistance with the internship search and application process.

 - Work experience – We provide assistance to students in searching for volunteer work that may be related to their major and help with the career decision making process.
 Many students do volunteer work to build employability and interpersonal skills needed for the workforce.

 - Resumes and interview assistance – We provide guidance to students in developing resumes and preparing for interviews.
 We also refer students to the SCC Career Center to receive more formal/individual assistance with resumes, interviews and other career development services.

 What is an Internship?

-Minimum Eligibility Requirements to Determine if you are Ready for an Internship:
+Minimum Eligibility Requirements to Determine if you are Ready for an Internship and WEXP course:

-- Completion of at least 2-3 core classes in your major
+- Completion of at least 2 core classes related to your major

 - Have at least 4-20 hours per week during the semester available to devote to an internship